-- Task: Using the WALS or Glottolog or Grambank data (or any combination of them), write a Python code that does something interesting with the data. - For instance, you can - try to identify "language universals" in the form of implications or statistical correlations among typological features, - or given a set of typological features for a set of languages (and possibly also its position in a genealogical tree), try to predict values of some other feature, - ullet or given a set of typological features for a set of language, try to induce a genealogical tree - or try to identify errors/inconsistencies/outliers inside any resource, or differences between any two resources. - a fallback option, only for non-programmers: import some of the data into a spreadsheet editor, and try to identify some patterns (such as correlations among feature values) using functions of the spreadsheet editor. - Write a short report (0.5 1 A4 page) about your findings.
+- Task: Using the WALS or Glottolog or Grambank data (or any combination of them), write a Python code that does something interesting with the data. - For instance, you can - try to identify "language universals" in the form of implications or statistical correlations among typological features, - or given a set of typological features for a set of languages (and possibly also its position in a genealogical tree), try to predict values of some other feature, - ullet or given a set of typological features for a set of language, try to induce a genealogical tree - or try to identify errors/inconsistencies/outliers inside any resource, or differences between any two resources. - Write a short report (0.5 1 A4 page) about your findings.